anushamahajan5/MERN-chat-app/README.md

 ```javascript
 db.messages.createIndex({ chatId: 1, timestamp: -1 });
 ```
+This allows the app to fetch all messages in a chat or sort them by time efficiently.

 ## Horizontal Scaling:
 Designed the backend with stateless REST APIs using Express to allow horizontal scaling by deploying multiple instances of the app behind a load balancer.